DavidRMorphew/mounty-hall-app-api/README.md

 ```
 cd mounty-hall-app-api
 ```
-Before starting, be sure to run:
+Before starting the server, be sure to run:
 ```
 bundle install
 ```